Aissac/radiant-member-extension/README.md

 ### Site integration

 You need to create a page in your site where members can log in.
-The URL for this page must be the one specified by `MEMBER_LOGIN_PATH`.
+The URL for this page must be the one specified by `Member.login_path` setting.

 The form field names must match the following: